developed by Marcel Köster

 Lambda functions (or delegates in general) are currently not supported since they require a limited support for reference types and custom code-transformation passes.
 Support for lambda functions will be added in the future.

 There is currently no support for harware-based kernel debugging.
 This will be added in the future.
 However, CPU-based kernel debugging is recommended in all cases due to the advanced debugging and testing capabilities.

-Once .Net Core support is available, the platform-dependent parts of ILGPU have to be ported to Linux and Mac.
-Support for Linux and Mac will be available in one of the next releases.
-This offers you the opportunity to compile your application (including GPU code) once for every target platform.
+.Net Standard support is already available, which allows writing portable .Net applications with .Net Core.
+However, the platform-dependent parts of ILGPU must be ported to Linux and Mac.
+Linux library support has been tested with Ubuntu and Fedora.
+General support for Linux and Mac will be available in one of the next releases.
+This allows you to compile your application (including GPU code) only once.